marberi/100days/README.md

 pretraining.
 Quite unexpected.
 By now the result is around 1.2\% worse than a classical method on two important metricts.
 This is encouraging and gives me some hope that additional tweaking will give good results.

+# Day 33 [2019-02-20]
+By now some results are comparable with the classical method!
+Continued to experiment with the distances.
+The regression problem is implemented as a classification.
+This is both done since we need the probability distribution of the distance and because it gave better results.
+By now there are classes without any training samples.
+This is quite problematic, since these classes probably are poorly trained.
+First attempts on regularizing the layer did not change the results much.
+A bit weird.